HCL-TECH-SOFTWARE/digital-experience/docs/integrate_apps/apis/controller_spi/controller_spi_modification/modify_properties/ctrlrapit_set_mrkp.md

 -   `ModifiableContentLabel`
 -   `ModifiableContentURL`

+!!!note
-**Note:** For content nodes, that is content pages, content labels, and content URLs, you need to set a supported markup.
+    For content nodes, that is content pages, content labels, and content URLs, you need to set a supported markup.
 Otherwise they will not show in the read-only model.

 To set the supported markups for a resource, proceed as follows: